TimZaleski/workbook/src/reflections/wk1/quiz1.md

 ```
 <!-- enter you answer in the space below -->
 ```
+The three components of CSS are Selectors, Properties, and Values.
 ```

 **7.** What property would you change if you wanted to make a font **Bold**?
 <!-- enter you answer in the space below -->
 ```
+I would change the font-weight property.
 ```

 **8.** In what tag does the majority of your code belong?